djacobson/pysubtask/README.md

 ### Base Master and Subtask classes

 The main idea / goal behind this module was to implement cross-platform, Unix-like ``fork()``, subprocessing class in Python, that purposely does not use Python's threading or process modules.
 Instead, the 'spawned' subtask (child process) is very isolated from the master (parent process), in its own process / memory space, and has little opportunity to negatively impact the resources or performance of the subtask's master.
 However, the spawning master task class still has the ability to manage (start, stop, notify) the subtask.
+And then to build some resilient **push** data transfer extensions on top of this functionality.

 This specific use-case pattern is based on a data file(s) being updated (data constantly appended to it) on the master side, and the master efficiently "notifying" the spawned subtask that new data is ready (the subtask is preconfigured with the data file name(s) on initialization).
 Having been "notified", the subtask (child process) is free to do whatever long-running, performance intensive, potentially unreliable work (i.e.: slow S/FTP or Dropbox transfers over questionable Internet connections) in its own, isolated process space; allowing the master (parent process) to perform its own, possibly near-real-time, processing uninterrupted and isolated.